jmcoded0/Network-Threat-Visibility-with-Zeek-Suricata-Splunk/README.md

-# 🛡️ Zeek-Suricata-Splunk Network Visibility Lab
+# 🛡️ Network Threat Visibility with Zeek, Suricata & Splunk
 ## 🔍 Project Overview

 This project documents the full setup of a virtual **Network Security Monitoring (NSM)** lab, combining powerful open-source tools — **Zeek**, **Suricata**, and **Splunk** — to simulate, detect, and analyze network threats in a controlled environment.